What is enhanced protection?

 An individual with an entitlement to tax-free cash of more than 25% of their benefits value on 5 April 2006 but less than £375,000 couldn't protect the tax-free cash amount using enhanced protection.
 However, scheme specific tax-free cash protection may apply.

-The value of uncrystallised funds on 5 April 2024
+The value of uncrystallised funds on 5 April 2024 |

 Tax-free cash entitlement

 If the individual has a protected the tax-free cash entitlement, this will be shown as a percentage on their certificate.
-This certificate also shows the percentage of the value of total benefits coming into payment that can be paid as a pension commencement lump sum.
+You should note that the percentage can be less than 25%.

-If any of the arrangements do not allow more than 25% tax-free cash to be paid and their entitlement is over 25%, they cannot use the unused allowance under any other arrangement.
+If any of the arrangements do not allow more than 25% tax-free cash to be paid, and their entitlement is over 25%, they cannot use the unused allowance under any other arrangement.

 Can you lose enhanced protection?